DEFRA/gwa-web/README.md

 #### User roles

 By default a user has a role of `User`.
-In order for a user to have the additional roles of `Administrator` and `DataManager` the must be configured in the Azure Active Directory Application.
-This can be done by following the guidance [here](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-add-app-roles-in-azure-ad-apps).
+In order for a user to have the additional roles of `Administrator` and `DataManager` they must be configured in AAD.
+In the non-development versions of the application an AAD group is mapped to the role, however, this is not strictly necessary and is done for ease of administration.
+When working with a development AAD app registration it is easier to map a user directly to the role.
-The guidance also explains how to assign users to roles in the application.
+The creation of roles in the AAD app and how to assign users to roles is covered in Azure documentation found [here](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-add-app-roles-in-azure-ad-apps).
-Once configured, the web application will provide access to routes based on the roles the user has.

 ## License